 Bass Ale is packaged in brown 12oz glass bottles that display their iconic red and white Triangle logo with black font.
 These 12oz bottles are conveniently packaged in 6, 12, and 24 professionally branded cardboard packs; This allows for easy transport, storage, and carrying.
 Draught bass is especially popular in pub-style establishments.

 Where can I Purchase Bass Ale?

 Bass Ale has a global footprint and today it can be purchased almost anywhere in the world.
-In the United States, you can purchase Bass ale from numerous convenience stores and supermarkets like Tesco and Walmart.
+In the United States, you can purchase Bass ale from numerous convenience stores and supermarkets.

 Most decent liquor stores will also keep stock of this fine ale.
 Major distributors like Wholesale Wine and Spirits, US Spirit Suppliers, and Alliance Beverage distributing.
 Bass Ale can also be purchased online from Uptown Spirits, Tavour, and Drizly.

 William Bass started the Bass Brewery in Burton upon Trent, Staffordshire in England.
 In 1777 the brewery was established and popularity amongst locals and international beer lovers quickly grew.

 With an annual output of one million barrels in 1877 (exactly 100 years after opening), Bass was once the highest selling beer in the UK and Bass Brewery had morphed into the largest ale producer in the world.